 The Fund recognises financial assets and financial liabilities at amortised cost on the date they become parties to the contractual agreement.
 Financial assets and financial liabilities at amortised cost are initially recognised at fair value.
-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Fund has transferred substantially all of the risks and rewards of ownership.
-Financial liabilities are derecognised when the obligation under the liability is discharged, cancelled or expires.
-Subsequent to initial recognition, all financial assets and financial liabilities at amortised cost.
-At each reporting date, the Fund shall measure the loss allowance of the financial assets at amortised cost at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition, the Fund shall measure the loss allowance at an amount equal to 12 month expected credit losses.
-Significant difficulties of the counterparty will enter bankruptcy or financial reorganisation, and default in payments are all considered indicators that a loss allowance may be required.
-If the credit risk increases to the point that it is considered to be credit impaired, interest increase will be calculated based on the gross carrying amount adjusted for the loss allowance.
-A significant risk is defined by management as any contractual payment which is more than 30 days past due or a counterparty credit rating which has fallen below S&P ratings of BBB/Baa.
+Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Fund has transferred substantially all of the risks and financial assets and financial assets are direcognised when the obligation under the liability is discharged, cancelled or expires.
+Subsequent to initial recognition, all financial assets and financial liabilities at amortised cost are measured at amortised cost.
+At each reporting date, the Fund shall measure the loss allowance of the financial assets at amortised cost at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition, all financial afficient of the conterparty, probability that the counterparty will neter barkruptory or financial recognisation, and default in payments are all considered indicators that a loss allowance may be required.
+If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the sallowance.
 Any contractual payment which is more than 90 days past due is considered credit impaired.
+Any contractual payment which is more than 90 days past due is considered credit ring which has failen below S&P ratings of BBB/Baa.
+Any contractual payment which is more than 90 days past due is considered credit ring paired credit received and the paired and the side and the provide the received tradit may ment which is more than 30 days past due to a counterparty credit rating which has failen below S&P ratings of BBB/Baa.
+Any contractual payment which is more than 90 days past due is considered credit received and the payment which is more th